-Dr. Butter+ considers that difficulty of breathing may attend both the paroxysms and the intervals.-That between the paroxysms, the patient is affected with bad digestion.-That the paroxysms are generally attended with flatulence; and that relief is often obtained from eructations.
+Dr. Butterf considers that difficulty of breathing may attend both the paroxyms and the intervals.
+That between the paroxysms, the patient is affected with bad digestion.-That the paroxysms are generally attended with flatulence; and that relief is often obtained from eructations.

-An interesting case is related by Dr. Black, in the fourth volume of the memoirs of the Medical Society.[‡] His patient, whilst walking up an acclivity, found a sudden pain strike him a little below the left mamma, which was accompanied with a sense of anxiety and oppression in the chest: these attacks were easily produced by walking after dinner or in the evening, and were " always accompanied with what he called a numbing though severe pain diffusing itself from the left side of the thorax towards the shoulder and thence down the arm, terminating at the insertion of the deltoid muscle."
-Afterwards were added to these symtoms " a most severe dyspnœa and intolerable sense of anguish at the heart, resembling that which is felt by a person exhausted and ready to faint from running, and
+An interesting case is related by Dr. Black, in the fourth volume of the memoirs of the Medical Society.
+I His patient, whilst walking up an acclivity, found a sudden pain strike him a little below the left mamma, which was accompanied with a sense of anxiety and oppression in the shest: these attacks were easily produced by walking after dinner or in the evening, and were "always accompanied with what he called a numbing though severe pain diffusing itself from the left side of the thorax towards the shoulder and thence down the arm, terminating at the insertion of the deltoid muscle."
+Afterwards were added to these symptoms "a most severe dyspnæa and intolerable sense of anguish at the heart, resembling that which is felt by a person exhausted and ready to faint from running, and a sensation which the patient compared to that which would be excited by a lump of hard bread not sufficiently chewed, sticking in the lower part of the esophagus.
+The paroxysm usually attacked about two o'clock in the morning, and always during sleep.
+The symptoms gradually increased in violence for an hour nearly.
+They then began to decline, and in about another hour they totally ceased.
+In one or two paroxysms of unusual severity the right arm was affected with a pain similar to that above described in the left."

-^{} Memoirs of Med.
+^{}Memoirs of Med.
 Society, vol. i. art.
-31.

-+ Treatise on Angina Pectoris by W. Butter, M. D., London, 1791.
+31. †Treatise on Angina Pectoris by W. Butter, M. D. London, 1791. †Memoirs of Med.

-[‡] Memoirs of Med.
 Society, vol. iv. art.
 20.